 - The ins and outs of the collective struggle and bargaining

-- The role of the unions
+- The role, history and services of unions

-- The law and workers´ rights on the labour market
+- The law and workers’ rights on the labour market